jdiehl/ceos/README.md

 # CEOS

-Oppiniated graphql server based on apollo-server and sequelize
+Opinionated graphql server based on apollo-server and sequelize

 ## Assumptions